alexpsimone/shop-cat/README.md

 # Shop Cat

-## Project Proposal: Shop Cat
+## Shop Cat

-### Overview

-A collaborative wiki for vehicle repair.<br>
+A collaborative wiki for vehicle repair.<br><br>
-This app allows users to create individual pages for different processes, with step-by-step instructions.<br>
-Pages will be linked by keyword and moderated by the community.<br>
+This app allows users to create individual pages for different procedures, with step-by-step instructions.
+Pages are linked by keyword and moderated by the community.<br><br>
-The app is meant to be a better-moderated, more structured alternative to traditional vehicle forum writeups and videos.<br>
+The app is meant to be a better-moderated, more structured alternative to traditional vehicle forum writeups and videos.
 It also provides room for flexibility and collaborative oversight.

+<iframe src='//gifs.com/embed/MwyBXP' frameborder='0' scrolling='no' width='578px' height='324px' style='-webkit-backface-visibility: hidden;-webkit-transform: scale(1);' ></iframe>

 ### Technologies required (besides typical Hackbright tech stack)